Appeals

 Parents/carers have the right to appeal if a place is not offered to their child.
 Appeals will be handled in line with the School Admissions Appeals Code.

-If your child is due to start Primary school in September 2025, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Tuesday, 16 April 2025).
+If your child is due to start Primary school in September 2026, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Thursday, 16 April 2026).

 Appeals for infant classes